November 24, 2020

 As is the case with all nations, but perhaps more so in China due to the length and continuity of its history, modernity and tradition have yet to achieve a stable balance—it remains a give and take between past and present.
 Women continue to assume unprecedented positions of power.
 At the same time, however, traditional beliefs continue to influence which options and opportunities are—and are not—available.

-Chinese Proverbs About Family
+Chinese Proverbs and Idioms About Family

-Chinese Proverbs about Family: Familial Relationships
+Chinese Proverbs and Idioms About Family: Familial Relationships

 国无二君，家无二主 (guówú’èrjūn, jiāwú’èrzhǔ)